 Hearing loss due to noise exposure is common to musicians, construction workers, or anyone exposed to loud noise for long periods of time.
 A hearing test can help detect any deterioration in hearing for these people.

-How long does a hearing test take?
+How long is a hearing test & what is involved?

 A standard hearing test consists of three components, a pure tone audiogram, a speech discrimination test, and a tympanometric assessment.

 During pure tone testing, the clinician will present a pure tone stimulus at different intensities to measure the faintest sound a person can detect.
 The response is recorded across a number of frequencies.
 The resulting graph is known as an audiogram.
 Learn how to interpret an audiogram.